AtanasovAtanas/interactive-content/EN/07-Arrays/03-Accessing-Elements.md

 my head is on the wrong end!
 [/input]
 [output]
-\['my head is on the wrong end!','my body seems on place','my tail'\] [/output]
+\['my head is on the wrong end!', 'my body seems on place', 'my tail'\] [/output]
 [/test]
 [test open]